 However, if your doctor approves it, you can undergo outpatient detoxification, which is a viable option for people whose addictions are less severe.
 However, approach this option with caution, as you will need a good home support system and a strong willingness to go through this difficult stage.

 Hospital treatment is usually better for alcoholics whose problems have lasted for years and for people who combine alcoholism with other mental disorders.
 Also, if you have other medical problems that may get worse due to alcohol withdrawal symptoms, it is better to have an institution detoxification.
-Talk to your doctor about your risk of complications.
+Check here at https://wnyhealthshow.com/ what are the symptoms of alcohol withdrawal.

 During alcohol detoxification, withdrawal symptoms may vary from mild to severe.
 Some of the most common symptoms include: